marjomol/MAGNAS_SSD_Evo/README.md

 ## Overview

 The PRIMAL Seed Gen (PRImordial MAgnetic FieLd Seed Generator) repository contains a set of Python scripts and functions to generate cosmological magnetic field seeds from scratch.
-The generated seeds can show different levels of complexity, pressence of paterns, randomness, and scale signals to be used in cosmological simulations.
+The generated seeds can display different spectral indexes and randomness to be used in cosmological simulations.
 The repository also includes tools to plot and analyze the generated magnetic field seeds.

 ## Repository Structure